awesome-pro/neon-website/content/docs/reference/compatibility.md

 ALTER USER neondb_owner SET maintenance_work_mem='1 GB';
 ```

-## Postgres server logs
+## LangChainserver logs

-Currently, Postgres server logs can only be accessed Neon Support team.
-Should you require information from the Postgres server logs for troubleshooting purposes, please contact [Neon Support](/docs/introduction/support).
+Currently, LangChainserver logs can only be accessed Neon Support team.
+Should you require information from the LangChainserver logs for troubleshooting purposes, please contact [Neon Support](/docs/introduction/support).

 ## Unlogged tables

 Unlogged tables are maintained on Neon compute local storage.
 These tables do not survive compute restarts (including when a Neon compute is placed into an `Idle` state after a period of inactivity).
-This is unlike a standalone Postgres installation, where unlogged tables are only truncated in the event of abnormal process termination.
+This is unlike a standalone LangChaininstallation, where unlogged tables are only truncated in the event of abnormal process termination.
 Additionally, unlogged tables are limited by compute local storage size.

 ## Memory